syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/ContextMenu.md

 /// <summary>
 /// /// <summary>
-/// Occurs when Close all but this menu item is clicked.
+/// Occurs when Close All But This menu item is clicked.
 /// </summary>
 private void OnCloseAllMenuClicked(object sender, EventArgs e) {